You can use the built-in page properties macro to define SEO data and output it in a template.

 Left we have the keys you can access, and on the right there is the value to the page property.
 This way, you can store images, lists, links or just plain text.
 This information can be accessed within your Viewport.

 In your template, access the page properties with the

 $!page.properties is used in this case because we don't want to output the variable name if it is not defined.

 Note that your page properties can also contain HTML – you can display them as text or as another resource form using HTML fragments.

 By default page properties will be visible to everyone – usually, this should be avoided.

 There are two ways of hiding them:

-- Hide the properties by checking the Hidden setting for the page properties macro.
+- Hide the properties using the 'page properties' macro.
 The drawback of this approach is that you can only see the properties in the Confluence editor.

 Use a macro override to only hide the page properties in the Viewport.
 To do so, create a velocity file in your theme: overrides/details.vm like this:

 This will do the following: